USS Proteus (AS-19): 1960–1992

 Proteus recommissioned 8 July 1960, and after shakedown at Guantanamo Bay, she accomplished her first SSBN refit 20 January–21 February at New London.
-She then crossed to Holy Loch, Scotland, arriving 3 March 1961.
-There for the next two years she completed 38 refits of Fleet Ballistic Missile submarines.
+She then crossed the Atlantic - the anti-war Committee of 100 staged its first major action in London to coincide with her expected arrival in Scottish waters on 18 February 1961, whilst she arrived in Holy Loch, Scotland on 3 March that year.
+She remained in the Loch for the next two years, completing 38 refits of Fleet Ballistic Missile submarines.
 She received the Navy Unit Commendation for her accelerated deployment of all SSBNs alongside during the Cuban Missile Crisis.
 Back at Charleston for overhaul in 1963, on 2 January 1964 she resumed operations at Holy Loch to provide support and refits to the Fleet Ballistic Missile submarines of Submarine Squadron 14.

-On 24 February Proteus arrived at Rota, Spain, to establish the second overseas replenishment site for Fleet Ballistic Missile submarines, returning to Holy Loch 12 April.
+On 24 February Proteus arrived at Rota, Spain, to establish the second overseas replenishment site for Fleet Ballistic Missile submarines.
 On 29 June she put in at Charleston and on 16 October was en route to Guam.
 Arriving Apra Harbor 29 November, she established the third overseas replenishment site for the Fleet Ballistic Missile submarines.
-She continued to operate at Apra Harbor and in the Pacific for the next seven years, taking a five-month time off for self-overhaul in 1968 - relieved by Hunley (AS-31).
+She continued to operate at Apra Harbor and in the Pacific for the next seven years, taking a five-month time off for self-overhaul in 1968 – relieved by Hunley (AS-31).

 In 1971, after a brief R&R visit to Pearl Harbor, Proteus proceeded to Mare Island for an extensive overhaul, including a significant propulsion upgrade.
 A boiler accident forced her to stay at Ford Island, Hawaii for two months then a shake-down was accomplished out of Pearl Harbor, and after an R&R port call to Sydney Australia, Proteus returned to Apra Harbor for the now routine exchange with Hunley.